GMUCERG/fobos/docs/source/workstation/setup_linux.rst

         sudo ln -s /opt/conda/etc/profile.d/conda.sh /etc/profile.d/conda.sh

 #.
-Install a default conda environment for all users
+Install a default conda environment for all users.
+    But first check your version of python by issuing ``python3 --version`` on the command line.
+    If necessary edit the version in the code below.

     .. code-block:: bash